wmarrafao/udacicards/README.md

+## UdaciCards

+This is the project for the final assessment for Udacity's React Native course - a flashcard study mobile app.
+The app allows users to create different categories of flashcards (decks), add flashcards (questions and answers) to decks, and take quizzes on the decks they have added.

+## Start Developing

+To get started developing right away:

+* Start the development server
+    - `cd UdaciCards`
+    - `yarn install`
+    - `yarn start`

+This project was tested on both Android (Nexus 5x) and iOS platforms (iPhone 6).
+All features, including local notifications, were working when tested.

+## Create React Native App

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).